ZhgChg.Li

 Technology Choices

-The first article mentioned this, and here’s a detailed summary again.
+The first article mentioned this, here is a detailed summary again.

-We attempted to use Slack as the packaging platform, developing our backend service and hosting it on GCP, integrating with Slack API and Asana API, and then forwarding the forms sent from Slack to GitHub API to trigger subsequent GitHub Actions.
-The experience was very smooth and unified within the team’s collaboration tools, allowing for seamless usage; the downside is that the development and subsequent maintenance costs are very high, as we developed the backend service using Ktor, requiring app engineers to also handle backend tasks, manage Google service OAuth integration issues, and some functions might be complex (e.g., submission for review).
-If new team members do not properly transition this part, it becomes nearly impossible to maintain.
-Additionally, there is a monthly cost of $15 USD for GCP server fees.
+We tried using Slack as the packaging platform by developing our own backend service hosted on GCP.
+It integrated with Slack API and Asana API, then forwarded forms submitted via Slack to GitHub API to trigger subsequent GitHub Actions.
+The experience was very smooth and unified within the team’s collaboration tools, making it easy to use.
+However, the downside was the high development and maintenance costs.
+Since the backend was built with Ktor, app engineers had to handle both backend development and Google service OAuth integration.
+Some features, like submission for review, had to be implemented here, making it complex.
+If new team members didn’t properly take over this part, it became nearly impossible to maintain.
+Additionally, there was a monthly $15 USD GCP server fee.

-Initially, we also tried using FaaS services to integrate with Slack API, such as Cloud Functions, but the Slack API requires the integrated service to respond within 3 seconds; otherwise, it is considered a failure.
-FaaS can have cold start issues, where if the service has not been called for a while, it goes into sleep mode, and the next call takes longer to respond (≥ 5 seconds), leading to instability in the Slack packaging form and frequent Timeout Errors.
+Initially, we also tried using FaaS services to connect with the Slack API, such as Cloud Functions.
+However, Slack API requires the connected service to respond within 3 seconds; otherwise, it is considered a failure.
+FaaS suffers from the cold start issue, where the service goes to sleep after a period of inactivity and takes longer to respond (≥ 5 seconds) when called again.
+This causes the Slack packaging form to be unstable and often results in Timeout Errors.

-This is certainly the optimal solution.
-If the team has web and backend personnel, directly integrating with existing systems is the best and safest approach.
+This is obviously the optimal solution.
+If the team has web or backend developers, directly integrating with existing systems is the best and safest approach.

-The premise of this article is: No, the app stands on its own.
+The premise of this article is: None, the app is self-reliant.

 Google Apps Script — Web App

-Google Apps Script is our old friend; we have previously completed many RPA projects using it to schedule and trigger tasks, such as “Crashlytics + Google Analytics Automatic Query for App Crash-Free Users Rate” and “Using Google Apps Script to Implement Daily Data Report RPA Automation.”
-This time, I remembered it again; GAS has a feature that allows deployment as a Web (App) to serve as a web service.
+Google Apps Script has been our longtime partner.
+We have used it in many RPA projects to schedule and trigger tasks, such as: “Crashlytics + Google Analytics Auto Query for App Crash-Free Users Rate” and “Using Google Apps Script to Automate Daily Data Report RPA”.
+This time, I recalled it again; GAS has a feature to deploy as a Web (App) to serve directly as a web service.

 Advantages of Google Apps Script:

-• ✅ Free, under normal usage, you hardly hit the limits
+• ✅ Free, almost no limits under normal use

-• ✅ Functions as a Service, no need to set up and maintain servers.
+• ✅ Functions as a Service means no need to set up or maintain your own server

-• ✅ Permission control similar to Google Workspace, allowing access only to Google accounts within the organization.
+• ✅ Permission control integrates with Google Workspace, allowing access only to Google accounts within the organization

-• ✅ Programming language is JavaScript, easy to learn (V8 Runtime supports ES6+).
+• ✅ Programming language uses JavaScript, easy to learn (V8 Runtime supports ES6+)

-• ✅ Stable and long-lasting service (has been available for over 16 years).
+• ✅ Stable and long-lasting service (launched over 16 years ago)

 • ✅ AI Can Help!
-Tested using ChatGPT for development assistance, achieving an accuracy rate of up to 95%.
+Tested Using ChatGPT for Development Assistance, Achieving Up to 95% Accuracy

 Disadvantages of Google Apps Script:

-• ❌ Built-in support for file, data storage, and key/certificate management is absent.
+• ❌ No built-in support for file storage, data storage, or key/certificate management

-• ❌ Web App cannot achieve 100% responsive web design.
+• ❌ Web App cannot achieve a 100% responsive web design (RWD) experience

-• ❌ Projects can only be tied to personal accounts, not organizations.
+• ❌ The project can only be linked to a personal account, not an organization

-• ❌ Although Google continues to develop and maintain it, overall feature updates are slow.
+• ❌ Although Google continues development and maintenance, overall feature updates are slow

-• ❌ Network requests UrlFetchApp do not support setting User-Agent.
+• ❌ Network request UrlFetchApp does not support setting User-Agent

-• ❌ Web App doGet / doPost do not support retrieving header information.
+• ❌ Web App doGet / doPost does not support retrieving Headers information

-The above are the pros and cons of GAS itself, which have little impact on creating the packaging tool web.
-Choosing this solution compared to the Slack option is faster, lighter, and easier to hand over.
-The downside is that the team needs to be aware of where the tool’s URL is and how to use it, and due to the limited functionality of GAS libraries (e.g., no built-in encryption algorithm library), it can essentially only serve as a pure relay platform, such as for submission, which can only forward submission requests to GitHub Actions.
+The above are the pros and cons of the GAS service itself, which have little impact on building a packaging tool web app.
+Compared to a Slack-based solution, this approach is faster, lighter, and easier to hand over and learn.
+The downside is that the team needs to know the tool’s URL and how to use it, and due to GAS’s limited library functions (e.g., no built-in encryption algorithms), it can basically only serve as a pure relay platform.
+For example, for submission requests, it can only forward the approval request to GitHub Actions.

-Additionally, it is only suitable for teams in a Google Workspace environment; balancing resources and needs, we chose Google Apps Script — Web App to implement the packaging tool platform.
+Also only suitable for teams using Google Workspace environment; after weighing resources and needs, Google Apps Script — Web App was chosen to implement the packaging tool platform.

 UI Framework

-We directly use Bootstrap CDN; otherwise, creating CSS styles would be too troublesome.
+We directly use the Bootstrap CDN, otherwise managing CSS styles ourselves would be too troublesome.
 Asking AI how to combine and use Bootstrap is also more accurate and convenient.

-The entire platform architecture has been open-sourced, and everyone can customize it based on their team’s needs from this version.
+The entire platform architecture has been open-sourced here.
+Everyone can customize this version according to their team’s needs.

 Open Source Example Project